TuongBose/ShopApp/README.md

 - Follow security best practices
 - Use proper error handling and logging

+## 🚫 Usage Restrictions

+This software is protected under copyright law.
+The following actions are strictly prohibited:
+- Commercial use
+- Distribution
+- Modification
+- Patent use
+- Private use without permission
+- Warranty claims
+- Liability claims

-## License
+## ⚖️ Legal Notice

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Copyright © 2025 TuongBose.
+All rights reserved.

+Unauthorized copying, modification, distribution, or any use of this software, via any medium, is strictly prohibited.

-## Support
+## 📞 Support

-For support, please open an issue in the GitHub repository or contact the development team.
+For authorized support inquiries only, please contact the development team directly.
+Do not create public issues or fork this repository without explicit permission.
    ```bash
    npm install
    ```